 Later, internal passports were issued to young people coming of age; women when they changed their surnames after marriage; when old passports were lost, etc.

-The Internal Passport itself consisted of four pages with the basic information: given name, surname, date of birth, place of birth, address, nationality, religion, occupation, special traits (if the person had any), family status, inscription about children, the passport numbers, issue date, a photo, the registration stamp of where they lived, and some other short notes.
+The internal passport itself consisted of four pages with the basic information: given name, surname, date of birth, place of birth, address, nationality, religion, occupation, special traits (if the person had any), family status, inscription about children, the passport numbers, issue date, a photo, the registration stamp of where they lived, and some other short notes.

-Many of the Internal Passport files contain photographs as well as additional records — applications, affidavits, copies of birth and marriage certificates, etc. Sometimes, when vital records were missing, extracts from revision and family lists were produced to prove one’s identity and right to Lithuanian citizenship.
+Many of the Internal Passports files contain photographs as well as additional records — applications, affidavits, copies of birth and marriage certificates, etc. Sometimes, when vital records were missing, extracts from revision and family lists were produced to prove one’s identity and right to Lithuanian citizenship.
 Even extracts from otherwise currently missing 1858 revision lists have been found in some files.

-To contribute, please follow the instructions below.
-To determine the district your shtetl is in, please see the Shtetl List page under Information and Tools.
+- To determine the district your shtetl is in, please see the Shtetl Map & List.

-For the city of Vilnius the minimum contribution to access all internal passport data is $100.
+- For the city of Vilnius the minimum contribution to access all internal passport data is $100.
 Simply go to the Contributions Page of this website and select the Special Project button.
 Click on Internal Passports in the drop down list and enter Vilnius in the notes box.
-A dedicated Shutterfly website has been created for the City of Vilnius Internal Passport files.
+A dedicated website has been created for the City of Vilnius Internal Passport files.
 It is anticipated there are about 40,000 internal passport files for the city of Vilnius.

 Thank you for your support.
 Should you have any questions, please contact the Coordinator of the relevant Research Group or for Vilnius City, contact Eden Joachim.

-*If a passport entry in the ALD references KRA as the archive location, you must contract the KRA directly.
+If a passport entry in the ALD references KRA as the archive location, you must contract the KRA directly.
 Most passport card and envelopes are available on the Family Search website.
 Return to the LitvakSIG Special Projects Page of this website.
 Or return to an overview of all LitvakSIG Projects.